discordjslib/discordjslib/Documentation/FAQ.md

 # FAQ:

-## What is discordjslib?
+## What is Discordjslib?

 - A [Node.js](https://nodejs.org/en/) library which interacts with the [Discord API](https://discord.com/developers/docs/intro)

-## Why is discordjslib different to other libraries?
+## Why is Discordjslib different to other libraries?
-- discordjslib improves performance substantially because it does not cache any data on startup.
-This means that once it connects to Discords [gateway](https://discord.com/developers/docs/topics/gateway) no data is saved.
+- Discordjslib improves performance substantially because it does not cache any data on startup.
+This means that once it connects to Discord's [gateway](https://discord.com/developers/docs/topics/gateway) no data is saved.
 Unlike other libraries, this makes discordjslib much faster and consumes less resources and processing power.

-- users are represented as both guildmembers and users.
-As a result, this means that you do not have to worry about specific GuildMember properties and methods.
+However, this means that it does make many api calls, but don't worry - the library has a built in ratelimit calculator to prevent api abuse and your bot getting banned!

-- simple and easy to use - example: [click here](https://github.com/discordjslib/discordjslib#discordjslib)
+- Simple and easy to use - example: [click here](https://github.com/discordjslib/discordjslib#discordjslib)

-- well documented - many libraries are not!
+- Well documented - many libraries are not!